Kazmirchuk/nats-tcl/README.md

 # All API is enclosed into a TclOO object called nats::connection
 # Giving a name to a connection is optional.
 # It will be displayed in logs and sent to the NATS server
+# You can create as many connections as needed, they all will work independently.
+# Although typically one connection per application is enough.
 set conn [nats::connection new "MyNats"]
 # default severity level is "warn", but you can lower it to see what happens under the hood
 [$conn cget -logger]::setlevel info